bnhovde/ES2015-talk/README.md

 __

-## About me
+### About me

 Who am I, and how am I qualified to be here talking to you all?
 Good question.

 First of all, let's just get the weird name out of the way!
-Bård.

-It gives me grief when I fill in forms that

 ...